 The Audit and Compliance Committee of the Board of Directors is comprised of three directors, all of whom are independent as defined in NASDAQ and SEC rules and regulations.
-The members of the Audit and Compliance Committee are Scott M. Huntsman, Brad R. Baldwin, Eric L. Robinson and Larry R. Hendricks.
-Scott M. Huntsman is the Board of Directors' designated "audit committee financial expert" as that term is defined in the securities laws.
-In addition, the Board of Directors has determined Eric L. Robinson is also an "audit committee financial expert" as that term is defined in the securities laws.
+The members of the Audit and Compliance Committee are Eric L. Robinson (Chair), Larry R. Hendricks, and Bruce Whaley.
+Eric L. Robinson is the Board of Directors' designated "audit committee financial expert" as that term is defined in the securities laws.
+The Audit and Compliance Committee serves as an independent and objective party to monitor and provide general oversight of the Company's financial accounting and reporting process, selection of critical accounting policies, system of internal control, internal audit function, audit process for monitoring compliance with laws and regulations and the Company's standards of business conduct.
+The Audit and Compliance Committee performs these oversight responsibilities in accordance with its charter.